10m+

 1. Online purchases of digital products

-NFTs can also generate income through royalties so specifying their ownership in a digital asset plan is crucial.
+NFTs can also generate income through royalties, so specifying their ownership in a digital asset plan is crucial.

 2. Digital finance assets

-Banks such as Monzo are online only, so sharing access in your digital estate plan is a must.
+Banks such as Monzo are online only, so sharing access in your digital estate plan is necessary.

 The same goes for credit cards, insurance policies and savings and investment accounts.